 Asked about that elusive 22nd Grand Slam title, which would tie her with Steffi Graf for most all-time, Serena says: “I’m not talking about that anymore.”
-Asked about what it would be like to once again face her resurgent sister Venus in the Wimbledon Finals, a matchup that will require two more wins from each sister, Serena asserted her willful shortsightedness: “Honestly I’m just focused on my next match,” she said.The BEST SALES on Amazon NOW ]
+Asked about what it would be like to once again face her resurgent sister Venus in the Wimbledon Finals, a matchup that will require two more wins from each sister, Serena asserted her willful shortsightedness: “Honestly I’m just focused on my next match,” she said.Up to 70% off on Hottest Amazon Deals]